 SIDS has been extensively investigated and researched.
 The evidence shows vaccines do not cause it.

 Her pediatrician, those that investigate the death all disagree, but she believes it.
 This belief is unfortunate.
-Again, we can all sympathize with Marjorie Catone’s pain – but when her ill-founded belief vaccines killed her child is driving her to scare others from protecting their children from dangerous, potentially fatal disease, it can only harm.
+Again, we can all sympathize with Marjorie Catone’s pain – but when her ill-founded belief vaccines killed her child is driving her to scare others from protecting their children from a dangerous, potentially fatal disease, it can only harm.

 I would add that the Catones have recently claimed they have new evidence showing the vaccines caused the death.
-In a radio show with anti-vaccine activist Del Bigtree, Ms. Catone described the evidence as an autopsy by a neuropathologist she was referred to by members of anti-vaccine groups who befriended her after the tragedy – someone who “reviewed Nicholas’ brain tissue” and gave them a report (go to 1:02) that “certain areas of the brain were affected which he has seen a continuous association with vaccine related injury or death and he had found those things with Nicholas as well.”
+In a radio show with anti-vaccine activist Del Bigtree, Ms. Catone described the evidence as an autopsy by a neuropathologist she was referred to by members of anti-vaccine groups who befriended her after the tragedy – someone who “reviewed Nicholas’ brain tissue” and gave them a report (go to 1:02) that “certain areas of the brain were affected which he has seen a continuous association with vaccine-related injury or death and he had found those things with Nicholas as well.”

 This reads as though other anti-vaccine activists helped her found a pathologist friendly to anti-vaccine views and willing to tell her what she wanted to hear (for a fee – as she emphasized – out of pocket).
 There’s no indication there was anything new or different that would support rejecting the views of the first, unbiased examiner that performed the actual autopsy.
 Even that pathologist appeared to have highlighted the long interval between the vaccine and the death, and suggested that the maximum time for a link is 72 hours – so even this anti-vaccine friendly source did not support their beliefs.

-It is clear Ms. Catone decided to blame vaccines immediately (and she said as much in the interview – suggesting that the first thing that came to mind was the last visit to the pediatrician), and went in search of evidence.
+It is clear Ms. Catone decided to blame vaccines immediately (and she said as much in the interview – suggesting that the first thing that came to mind was the last visit to the pediatrician) and went in search of evidence.
 This situation leaves one very vulnerable to confirmation bias, to accepting anything that supports that belief, however weak.

 The bigger picture

-Vaccines save many lives, and are incredibly safe.
+Vaccines save many lives and are incredibly safe.
 Since I just covered the evidence for that in detail, I will not repeat it.

 The DTaP vaccine is an extremely safe vaccine.
-The common reactions from it are mild, and serious reactions extraordinarily rare – and mostly short term.
+The common reactions from it are mild and serious reactions extraordinarily rare – and mostly short term.

 It’s hard not to be affected by a frightening story.
 But our children deserve better than to be left without protection because of a tragedy blamed on vaccines.
 We want to minimize tragedies, not increase them – and vaccinating is the way to do that.